|

 A large DIY wood picture frame with a fun duckling picture.
 Cute Spring decor diy.

-To create a frame, you can choose between using 1 by 2 lumber or purchasing a length of plain molding.
-Begin by measuring the dimensions of your canvas artwork.
-For instance, my bunny canvas, purchased from the Temu site, measures 11.8 inches by 15.7 inches and cost $10 Canadian.
+To create the frame, you can use 1-by-2 lumber or a length of simple molding.
+Begin by measuring the outside dimensions of your canvas.
+My bunny canvas measures 11.8 inches by 15.7 inches and was just $10, which makes this an especially budget-friendly update.

-• 1 by 2 lumber a stain color or paint of your choice,
+• 1 by 2 lumber or plain molding

-Hubs used a miter saw to cut the wood.
-You can use a jigsaw, a circular saw, or a handsaw instead.
+Hubs used a miter saw to cut the wood, but you can use a circular saw, jigsaw, or even a handsaw for this step.

 A art print with a DIY wood frame and overlay text shoowing the cut length and positioning.

-My original choice was to use natural wood, but decided the print would look nicer in a stained frame.
+My original plan was to leave the wood natural, but I decided the print would look nicer in a stained frame.

 Four pieces of cut 1 by 2 lumber beeing stained in oak stain for a picture frame.

-The time it takes depends on the brand of wood stain you use.
-Follow the instructions on the can for drying time.
+Drying time will vary depending on the brand of stain you use, so follow the instructions on the can.

 A man with an air nailer attaching the side of a wood frame to a bunny print canvas

-Once all the frame sides were nailed on, Hubs added two nails at each corner to give the simple wood frame extra support.
+Hubs added two extra nails at each corner to give the frame additional strength and stability.

 A close up of the corner on a DIY wood frame.
 The image shows the overlap of the wood, and an air nailer attaching the two pieces together for stability.